What is EDI? Electronic Data Interchange

 These computer models represent various supply chain components, including distribution centres, transportation networks, and manufacturing facilities.

-EDI transactions can help you to provide real-time data that keeps the digital twin updated.
+EDI transactions can help you provide real-time data to keep the digital twin updated.

 Let us assume that you have built a simple digital twin, including